madeleineaaseremedios/NKseqevoldata/README.md

 Aase-Remedios et al. (2023) MBE doi:

-This dataset contains 5 file types:
+This dataset contains 5 file types for each gene family:

 1. Fasta formatted coding sequences for each of the NK gene families.
 2. Fasta formatted amino acid alignments for each of the NK gene families.